GopalNG/FlaskApiRandom/README.md

 '/api/download/<int:file_id>' file_id is generated file_id (will be return on generate api)
 ```

-## To Know Packages in requirements.txt
+## To Know Packages reffer in requirements.txt